-The colored tab feature was only added in Excel 2003 and most users have yet to discover that they can color code their tabs.
+Even though the colored tab feature was added in Excel 2003, most users have yet to discover that they can color code their tabs.
 Others will be very impressed if you color code yours!

 - 1. Right-click on any of the tabs and choose Tab Color from the shortcut menu. - 2.
-Choose any color. - 3.
-Repeat for the other tabs on the worksheet. - 8 Delete a worksheet.
+Choose any color.